doychinivanov/doychinivanov/README.md

 - 🌱 I’m currently learning algorithms.
 - 💬 Ask me anything about programming.
 - 📫 How to reach me: doychinivn@gmail.com.
-- ⚡ Fun fact: I have visited 15 countries and intend to increase that int.
+- ⚡ Fun fact: I have visited 15 countries and intend to increment that int.
 <!-- - 😄 Pronouns: ... -->
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->